subconsciousnetwork/subtext/guide.md

 You can only smooth them out with stocks that match the scale of the delay-waves.
 ```

-One line = one block also means that blank lines are optional.
-This is also two blocks.
+One line is one block, so blank lines are optional.
+This is also two blocks:

 ```
 Block 1
 Block 2
 ```

-It's nice to place a blank line between text blocks for readability, though.
+It's nice to put a blank line between text blocks for readability, though.

 ### Heading blocks